How much does a Hospitalist make?

 Average Salary: $294,702

-Nuvance Health operates in New York and Connecticut.
-They focus on delivering quality care and offer a supportive work environment for Hospitalists.
+Nuvance Health serves New York and Connecticut.
+They focus on high-quality care and innovation.
+Hospitalists here work in places like Poughkeepsie and Danbury.
+The company provides a supportive and inclusive work environment.

 -